 Conclusion

 This article demonstrates the significance of adequately proving and testing all new concepts.
 In the case of BendDAO, it is crucial to offer trustworthy and persistent price feeds for NFTs and take appropriate measures if any ongoing manipulations may lead to forced liquidations.
+Furthermore, it is essential to note the risks associated with the underlying NFT collections.
+Early and relatively illiquid markets present speculative opportunities that can result in bad debt situations and collateral loss for ETH depositors.

 Who is MixBytes?

 MixBytes is a team of expert blockchain auditors and security researchers specializing in providing comprehensive smart contract audits and technical advisory services for EVM-compatible and Substrate-based projects.
-Join us on Twitter to stay up-to-date with the latest industry trends and insights.
+Join us on X to stay up-to-date with the latest industry trends and insights.

 Disclaimer